teppeis/renovate-config/README.md

 ### `@teppeis` (default)

 - Run Renovate on following schedule: before 8am in Asia/Tokyo
-- Run lock file maintenance (updates and automerge) before 8am on Monday
+- Run lock file maintenance (updates) on Saturday
 - Separate major, minor and patch releases of dependencies into individual branches/PRs
 - Automerge patch upgrades if they pass tests
 - Disable major upgrade of `@types/node`